thedodd/giphy-api/book/ownership.md

 Bonus: Ownership, Borrowing & Lifetimes
 =======================================

-### Stack vs Heap

 ### Data Ownership
 Data is always owned.
-References are a way to lease out access to the owned data, and lifetimes help you to keep track of this info.
+References are a way to lease out access to the owned data, and lifetimes help you (and the compiler) to keep track of this lease.

 ```rust
 /// The application state object.